kumuluz/kumuluzee-metrics/README.md

 - `kumuluzee.version`: Version of the service.
 - `kumuluzee.env.name`: Name of the environment in which service is deployed.

-The name of the default registry can be defined by specifying configuration key `kumuluzee.metrics.generic-registry-name`.
-Default value is `default`.

-Configuration options for JVM monitoring, metrics servlet and Web Instrumentation are described in their dedicated chapters.

 Example if the metrics configuration is shown below:

 ```yaml